We are taking biometric research out of the Lab!

-Do you and your organization see possibilities in helping sponsor the next generation of Biometric Mobile Research in a collaborative project?
-We will customize the project to your research needs, allowing for numerous benefits including providing our research expertise and access to the best sensor and software technology in the market.
+Do you and your organization see possibilities in helping inspire the next generation of Biometric Mobile Research in a collaborative project?
+Your research needs are the source of our next development goals, allowing for numerous benefits including providing our research expertise and integration of the best sensor and software technology in the market.

-If you are interested in what application areas we see as potentials for collaboration, submit your proposal for an exclusive collaboration.
+If you are interested in what application areas we see as potentials for collaboration, submit your project and tell us why you want to work with Mobile.
 We will respond to selected project proposals for further talks on developments catered to your research needs.